On this page

 - Complete all required sections of Residence Card

-- Confirm all pages are from the same current Residence Card edition
+- Ensure that all pages belong to the same edition of the current Residence Card form.

 Processing times